arc42/docs.arc42.org-site/_pages/section-8.md

 <div class="arc42-help" markdown="1">

 ### Content
-This section describes overall, principal regulations and solution ideas that are relevant in multiple parts (-> cross-cutting) of your system.
+This section describes overall, principal regulations and solution ideas that are relevant in multiple parts (&rarr; cross-cutting) of your system.
 Such concepts are often related to multiple building blocks.
 They include many different topics, such as

 * domain models